Why use a statutory demand?

 Use it when:

-- the debt is crystalised.
-That means you do not need to ask a judge to calculate how much money is due to you.
-If your contract allowed for interest, you can calculate and claim that too;
+- the debt is crystalised - when you are certain of the exact amount owed to you (If your contract allowed for interest, you can calculate and claim that too).

-- You think the debtor has or may have the money (relatives and friends may help him in these extreme circumstances);
+- you think the debtor has or may have the money (relatives and friends may help them in these extreme circumstances)

-- you calculate that your debtor will pay rather than risk your issuing a petition.
-This depends of course on his perception of you;
+- you calculate that your debtor will pay rather than risk your issuing a petition

-- you are prepared to follow up by issuing a petition.
-You hope that might never be necessary.
+You must also be prepared to follow up by issuing a petition.
+You will hope that doing so might never be necessary.
 But, as in any litigation, hesitation comes through in your tactics.
 You lose the impact completely if you are seen to be bluffing.